 With this combination of distributed workforces, the content explosion and continuously changing organizational mandates, the importance of content management tools continues to grow.

-The evolving features of ECM tools
+The evolving features of ECM applications

 The move toward enterprise-wide ECM tools